livewire/livewire/docs/installation.md

 composer require livewire/livewire "^3.0@beta"
 ```

+> [!warning] PowerShell for Windows
+> The `^` operator causes issues for installing the beta when using PowerShell for Windows.
+See [Composer docs](https://getcomposer.org/doc/articles/versions.md#caret-version-range-) for more details.

 That's it — really.
 If you want more customization options, keep reading.
 Otherwise, you can jump right into using Livewire.

 ## Publishing the configuration file